1 Context and Positioning

 Muscle contraction mechanisms can be studied experimentally at all scales.

-Finally, taking advantage of the crystalline nature of the muscle myofibrils, X-ray diffraction can be used in-situ to probe nanoscale structural change in real time, while performing a mechanical test on a macroscopic sample (Piazzesi et al. 2007).
-In the latter type of experiment, the average behavior of a motor can be monitored with nanometer resolution while it interacts with other motors in near to physiological conditions.
+Finally, taking advantage of the crystalline nature of the muscle myofibrils, X-ray diffraction can be used in-situ to probe nanoscale structural change in real time, while performing a mechanical test on a macroscopic sample.22 In the latter type of experiment, the average behavior of a motor can be monitored with nanometer resolution while it interacts with other motors in near to physiological conditions.

 Micro-scale, contractile units